Neem gum

-Neem gum is a natural extracted from Neem tree by induced or natural injury.
+Neem gum is a natural resin extracted from the Neem tree by induced or natural injury.
 Neem gum is clear, bright and amber-coloured material non-bitter in taste and is soluble in cold water.
 It is used as a bulking agent and for the preparation of special purpose food (those for diabetics).

 Pharmaceutical applications of neem gum include use as a tablet binder, thickening agent, slow-release agent, and film coating.
 There is also some use for enhancing solubility.

 Neem gum is also used in silk dying.